Geometry Homework Practice Workbook 1st Edition Chapter 2 Exercise 2.8 Inductive Reasoning and Conjecture

 In the given figure, by angles on a straight line property, we have m∠6=68 when m∠5=22.

-Geometry, Homework Practice Workbook, 1st Edition, Chapter 2 Inductive Reasoning and Conjecture 2
+Geometry, Homework Practice Workbook 1st Edition Chapter 2 Exercise 2.8 Points Lines and Planes

 Page 29 Problem 3 Answer